mflannery/denodo-install-4-demo-fedora-35/README.md

 mysql -u root -p < path/to/Schema.sql
 ```
 **Install Denodo Express**
 Download denodo express to your server and follow the instructions for installation.
+I used the cli installer but note that this installer does not created desktop icons in Gnome to click on to start the VDP.
+You'll have to start it from the terminal and/or create your own desktop icons.